BernardoGiordano/Checkpoint/README.md

 Transfers are protected by a 4-digit PIN displayed on the console, and chlink automatically recognizes backups coming from a Checkpoint SD card layout, so title and backup information are filled in for you.

 chlink is a single, dependency-free executable available for Windows, macOS and Linux.
 You can download it from the [releases page](https://github.com/BernardoGiordano/Checkpoint/releases/latest), or build it yourself from the `tools/chlink` folder.
+Package for ArchLinux is maintained by [leleobhz][https://github.com/leleobhz] and it's available on AUR via [chlink](https://aur.archlinux.org/packages/chlink) package.

 ## Usage